 Tribes, tribal organizations, and tribal advocates have long sought the inclusion of ICWA-related data points in the AFCARS.
-The initial rules were changed due to comments by these entities and others after reviewing the Administration of Children and Families' February 9, 2015 proposed rule.
+The initial rules were changed due to comments by these entities and others after reviewing ACF's February 9, 2015 proposed rule.
 On April 2, 2015 the Agency issued a Supplemental Notice of Proposed Rulemaking (SNPRM) changing certain data elements.
 Yet another SNPRM was issued on April 7, 2016.
 Specifically, the Agency sought comments on the inclusion of the ICWA data points in both the April 2015 Intent to Publish a SNPRM, as well as the April 2016 SNPRM.
 Ultimately, the Final Rule was published on December 14, 2016 (Final Rule), and included the ICWA data elements.